 Suction Power & Cleaning Performance

 The combination of V10 motor, 14 cyclones and redesigned airflow means the V10 provides exceptional cleaning power.
-Dyson aren’t exaggerating when they boast it can compete with their upright vacs for suction – it really is that powerful on maximum power mode.
+We found that Dyson isn’t exaggerating when they boast it can compete with their upright vacs for suction – it really is that powerful when set to maximum power mode.